mark-watson/Clojure-AI-Book/manuscript/webscrape.md

 On lines 32-33 I am setting the same user agent as my local web browser.
 In principle I would prefer making up a user agent name that contains my name and why I am spidering data, but in practice some web sites refuse requests from non-standard agents.

-Let's look a the test code for an example of fetching the text and links from my personal web site:
+Let's look at the test code for an example of fetching the text and links from my personal web site:

 {lang="clojure",linenos=on}
 ~~~~~~~~